Latika04Parolkar/Yoga_Registration_Task/README.md

 * default timestamps

 ### (2) Payment
-It stores the details of the amount paid, month in which the amount was paid, customerDetailId ( foriegn key ) , id (primary key) and the default timestamps.
+It stores the details of the amount paid, month in which the amount was paid, customerDetailId ( foreign key ) , id (primary key) and the default timestamps.

 ## ER Diagram
 Understanding Database Design in a graphical manner.
 The following ER-Diagram explains the relations between the tables and attributes.